-What appeals most about this flick is the cartoonish violence, which sometimes plays by unwritten rules but takes place in a skewed version of real-life.
+What appeals most about this flick is the cartoonish violence, which sometimes plays by unwritten rules but takes place in a skewed version of real life.
 Neveldine and Taylor never decide which reality, cartoon or the real world, their story inhabits, and their indecision leaves the product inconsistent at best.
-And yet, the basic scenario behind the movie has limitless potential, enough to where I can understand why someone might find it exciting in concept alone.
-But the filmmakers are too concerned with incorporating action and sleaze to bother themselves with consistency; they’d rather flash blood and sex scenes and ultra-violence in our face just because they can.
-And that’s the entire point, to be as tastless as possible.
+And yet, the basic scenario has limitless potential, enough to where I can understand why someone might find it exciting in concept alone.
+But the filmmakers are too concerned with incorporating action and sleaze to bother themselves with telling a good story; they’d rather flash blood and sex scenes and ultra-violence in our faces just because they can.
+And that’s the entire point, to be as tasteless as possible.

 This is filmic masturbation, folks, titillating your senses with every graphic exposition possible.
 The blood is pointless and abundant, as are the topless women.
 If that’s your thing, then there’s no debating the terribleness of this movie with you.
 Action fans who liked the first will inevitably enjoy the result, which is why critics weren’t asked to prescreen and review Crank: High Voltage—because there’s already an ingrained audience whose fandom for Jason Statham and the first movie will fill enough seats to more than recoup the production’s meager budget (reportedly $12.5 million).
 For the rest of us waiting for a smart action movie to come along, well, keep waiting.